drift-dev/drift/README.md

 # drift
-Dynamic Reserve of Innovation by Formula Technion
+Dynamic Reserve of Innovation by Formula Technion DUDE DOES THIS CONFLICT

+THIS PROBABLY DOESNT